gaoyunzhi/rss/README.md

 Personal use.
 Will add more details if more than 10 people star the repo.

-Facebook Rss feed to telegram.
+Facebook / Instagram Rss feed to telegram.